Rally of the Ecologists of Burkina

-The Rally of the Ecologists of Burkina (RDEB) (Rassemblement des Écologistes du Burkina) is a political party in Burkina Faso.
+The Rally of the Ecologists of Burkina (Rassemblement des Écologistes du Burkina, RDEB) was a political party in Burkina Faso.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.

 Background

 RDEB candidate Ram Ouédraogo ran in the 13 November 2005 presidential election, placing 5th out of 13 candidates with 2.04% of the vote.